 1806 – Engineer Sir John Rennie produced a plan for a harbour where Robertson Terrace is today, but this came to nothing.

 1806 Jan 26 – Sir Arthur Wellesley (the Duke of Wellington from 1809) held a ball at the Swan Hotel just after taking command of the brigade in Hastings.
 His base was 54 High Street and he stayed at Old Hastings House (now Humphrey Avenue).
 In December 1806 he was posted to Deal.
 Hastings was a garrison town, accommodating 12,000 troops at Halton in 1807, waiting for possible invasion.

-1806 July 1 – The town’s first theatre opened – just outside the borough boundary, next to the Hare and Hounds pub in Ore, opposite the church.
+1806 July 1 – The town’s first theatre opened – just outside the borough boundary, in an annexe to the Hare and Hounds pub in Ore, opposite the church.
 The theatre was a weather-boarded building, painted white.
 On the opening night, the play was a comedy called ‘The Soldier’s Daughter’, which was popular with the many soldies garrisoned at nearby Halton.
 The annexe burnt down on Boxing Day 1867.

 1808 Feb 19 – Mr Joseph Carswell’s windmill, known as the Priory Mill, on Cuckoo Hill (White Rock) was blown down in a severe storm.
 Mr John French’s mill on the West Hill was badly damaged.
 Both had owned those mills since at least 1785.